- Price for Uyuni Salt Flat (4 days): US$ 239 per person.

 This is a referential itinerary.
-The route to get to the salt flat, the places visited, the indicated order, and the end time will always be subject to change according to weather conditions, road conditions, unforseen events, and accommodation availability.
+The route to get to the salt flat, the places visited, the indicated order, and the end time will always be subject to change according to weather conditions, road conditions, unforeseen events, and accommodation availability.
 The itinerary is confirmed in the briefing given by the supplier the day before the start of the activity.
-However, the itinerary still could be modified due to the occurrence of the aformentioned situations once the tour has already begun.
+However, the itinerary still could be modified due to the occurrence of the aforementioned situations once the tour has already begun.

 Frequently Asked Questions